 Under the spell of Pemuteran

 A parenthesis apart, during this Balinese stay.
 Absolute relaxation.
-With a serious question at bedtime: which swimsuit will I wear today?
+With a serious question at the jump of the bed: what bathing suit will I wear today?

 The little dancers of Reef Seen